By Jean Roque, President at Trüpp

-- How to determine where an employee is placed within their salary range?
+- How do we determine where an employee should be placed within their salary range?

 - How does your organization pay in comparison to other employers in the market?